-COPYRIGHT COMPLIANCE ANNUAL DISCLOSURE All users of the College District's technology resources are subject to this Technology Resources policy that includes a section on copyright compliance.
-Annually, the College District will require all users to make an online affirmation, after reading the Annual Disclosure in CR (Exhibit) online, that he or she is has reviewed the Annual Disclosure and is aware of and familiar with the College District's policies and procedures regarding illegal distribution of copyrighted materials.
+The College District shall require each user of its technology resources to annually read the copyright disclosure [see CR(EXHIBIT)] and submit an online affirmation that he or she has reviewed the disclosure and is aware of and familiar with the College District's policies and procedures regarding illegal distribution of copyrighted materials.

-Further, during orientation activities, all students will receive a copy of the Annual Disclosure in CR (Exhibit) and will receive information regarding the legalities associated with peer-to-peer file sharing.
+Additionally, during orientation activities, the College District shall provide all students a copy of the copyright disclosure [see CR(EXHIBIT)] and information regarding the legalities associated with peer-to-peer file sharing.

+Plan to Combat Unauthorized Distribution

-PLAN TO COMBAT UNAUTHORIZED DISTRIBUTION College District uses a variety of capabilities and products from commercial vendors in order to: perform bandwidth shaping, to conduct traffic monitoring to identify the largest bandwidth users, and to reduce or block illegal file-sharing.
+The College District shall use a variety of capabilities and products from commercial vendors in order to:

+- 1. Perform bandwidth shaping;

+- 2. Conduct traffic monitoring to identify the largest bandwidth users; and

+- 3. Reduce or block illegal file-sharing.
-In addition, the College District accepts, investigates and responds to all complaints of violations of the Digital Millennium Copyright

-Act of 1998 (DMCA) according to the reporting procedures listed in this policy.
+The College District shall investigate and respond to all submitted complaints of violations of the DMCA according to the reporting procedures noted above.

+Alternatives to Illegal File-Sharing and Downloading

-ALTERNATIVES TO ILLEGAL FILE-SHARING AND DOWNLOADING There are numerous free and commercial services available that provide legal ways to copy and/or use various types of digital content.
-The College District strongly recommends that all users of the College District's technology resources employ such free or commercial services as ways to insure that uses of electronic media are in compliance with Federal copyright law.
+The College District encourages all users of its technology resources to utilize free or commercial services that provide the user with a legal way to copy and use various types of digital content and ensures the use of electronic media is in compliance with federal copyright law.

-EDUCAUSE, an information technology consortium in higher education, maintains a website of links to legal sources of online content: http://www.educause.edu/legalcontent.
-Users may review that list of legal sources of online content.
+EDUCAUSE, an information technology consortium in higher education, maintains a website of links1 to legal sources of online content.